ibm-cloud-docs/transit-gateway/helpful-tips.md

   {: important}

 * When classic infrastructure is connected to a transit gateway, it also includes any "Classic Access VPCs" attached to the account as well, because the subnets for these VPCs are associated with the classic infrastructure VRF.
 This is the only way to connect a transit gateway to a Classic Access VPC: by connecting the entire classic infrastructure to the transit gateway (instead of the specific Classic Access VPCs).

+* The classic connection can only be connected to one transit gateway in your account.

 ## Routing considerations